elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-social-interactions-particularly-with-peers-impact-cognitive-development-according-to-critiques-of-piagets-theory.md

 url: /learn/education-studies/questions/how-do-social-interactions-particularly-with-peers-impact-cognitive-development-according-to-critiques-of-piagets-theory
 score: -1.0
 related_article1:
-    id: 167985
+    id: 167990
-    title: How does environmental interaction contribute to the active learning process in constructivist theory?
+    title: >-
+        Describe the discontinuous nature of Piaget's universal stages of development.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-environmental-interaction-contribute-to-the-active-learning-process-in-constructivist-theory
+    url: /learn/education-studies/questions/describe-the-discontinuous-nature-of-piagets-universal-stages-of-development
 related_article2:
-    id: 167988
+    id: 167987
-    title: What is a cognitive schema, and how does it function in the context of cognitive development?
+    title: >-
+        Explain the processes of assimilation and accommodation in cognitive development.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-a-cognitive-schema-and-how-does-it-function-in-the-context-of-cognitive-development
+    url: /learn/education-studies/questions/explain-the-processes-of-assimilation-and-accommodation-in-cognitive-development
 related_article3:
     id: 167988
+    title: >-
-    title: What is a cognitive schema, and how does it function in the context of cognitive development?
+        What is a cognitive schema, and how does it function in the context of cognitive development?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-a-cognitive-schema-and-how-does-it-function-in-the-context-of-cognitive-development
 related_article4:
-    id: 167987
+    id: 167986
-    title: Explain the processes of assimilation and accommodation in cognitive development.
+    title: >-
+        What is the innate drive for equilibrium in cognitive development, and how does it motivate adaptation?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-processes-of-assimilation-and-accommodation-in-cognitive-development
+    url: /learn/education-studies/questions/what-is-the-innate-drive-for-equilibrium-in-cognitive-development-and-how-does-it-motivate-adaptation
 related_article5:
     id: 167991
+    title: >-
-    title: How do culture and environment influence the onset and progression of Piaget's stages of development?
+        How do culture and environment influence the onset and progression of Piaget's stages of development?
     subject: Education Studies
     url: /learn/education-studies/questions/how-do-culture-and-environment-influence-the-onset-and-progression-of-piagets-stages-of-development
 ---